-F Withholding Agent Instructions
+Withholding Agent Instructions

-Unless the sale qualifies for an automatic exemption (the sales price is \$100,000 or less, the transferor is a bank acting as a trustee other than a trustee of a deed of trust, or the property is being foreclosed upon), provide Forms 593, Real Estate Withholding Tax Statement, 593-C, 593-E, and 593-I, Real Estate Withholding Installment Sale Acknowledgement, with instructions to each seller as soon as escrow opens.
+Provide Forms 593.
+Real Estate Withholding Tax Statement, 593-C, 593-E. and 593-I, with instructions to each seller/transferor as soon as escrow opens.
+If the sale qualifies for an automatic exemption (the sales price is \$100,000 or less, the transferor is a bank acting as a trustee other than a trustee of a deed of trust, or the property is being foreclosed upon), the forms are not required.
 Make certain you use the correct form and that the year on the form is the year that escrow closed.

-Instruct the seller to complete and sign Form 593-C and return it to the REEP by the close of escrow.
-Incomplete or improperly completed forms may not exempt the seller from withholding.
+Instruct the seller/transferor to complete and sign Form 593-C and return it to the REEP by the close of escrow.
+Incomplete or improperly completed forms may not exempt the seller/transferor from withholding.
 Form 593-C cannot be accepted after the close of escrow.